 Wyandottes and very mellow, low key type chickens.
 They also bear confinement well.
 However, the breed can be dominative/assertive.
 This means that they are often near the top of the pecking order.

 Wyandottes can have a pleasant, eye catching appearance which is perfect if you are looking for an ornamental egg-layer.
 However, they also tend to be more vocal than most other breeds I am familiar with… Wyandottes will definitely give you a heads up if they think they are being shorthanded on the treats!

-Note: Tweetie (the hen featured in the images above) is more darkly colored than most Silver-laced Wyandottes.
-Chicken breeds that are not sold by a breeder, who breeds true to the standard, often vary in appearance.
+Note: Tweetie (the hen featured in the images above) is more darkly colored than most Silver-laced chickens.
+Chicken breeds that are not sold by a breeder, who breeds true to the standard, may vary quite a bit in appearance.
 Below is a more lightly colored silver-laced Wyandotte rooster for reference.